jaskcodes/MIT-Policy-Hackathon/README.md

 # MIT-Policy-Hackathon

-I am thrilled to share that our project, Mass-Passport, secured a spot in the top 3 finalists.
+We am thrilled to share that our project, Mass-Passport, secured a spot in the top 3 finalists.
 Our focus is on enhancing healthcare access for newcomers in Massachusetts by addressing immigration challenges and overcoming system constraints.
 We propose a comprehensive approach that combines education, technology, and policy recommendations to create a more inclusive and efficient healthcare system.

 Our main technical solution is the Mass-Passport app, a QR-code based medical record system that integrate to popular ERMs, install immediate AI translation, and provide readily available health sheet.